 A non-redeemable GIC has penalties for withdrawing your money early.
 If you withdraw funds early, you will lose all interest earned or a portion of it.
 However, you will receive a higher interest rate than cashable GICs.
 This type of GIC is ideal for investors who do not need access to their funds and are looking for a higher interest rate.

 Fixed rate GICs offer a fixed interest rate for the life of the investment.
 This means that you will know exactly how much interest you will earn on your investment.
 This can be helpful for budgeting purposes.
 Furthermore, this type of GIC offers lower risk than other investments.

 With a variable rate or market-linked GIC, the interest rate you receive is tied to the performance of a specific investment or index.
 Your interest rate can go up or down depending on how the investment or index performs.
 This type of GIC can be riskier than other types, but it also offers the potential for higher returns.
 However, most market-linked GICs provide a minimum guaranteed return with a maximum limit.

 GICs also vary in terms of maturity dates.
 Short-term GICs have maturity dates typically one year or less, while long-term GICs have maturity dates greater than one year.
-Long-term GICs, such as 5-year GICs, usually offer higher interest rates than short-term GICs, but they also tie up your money for a more extended period.
+Long-term GICs, such as 5-year GICs, usually offer higher interest rates than short-term GICs, such as 1-year GICs, but they also tie up your money for a more extended period.